eberhab/m20/emulation_with_mame.md

     * How to change the language/ keyboard under pcos1?
     * Input from telnet to the M20 works, terminal output from the M20 to telnet did not work.
 Wrong options?

-* Known issues at the time of writing (possibly MAME related):
+* Issues/ questions at the time of writing (possibly MAME related):
     * Oliword currently causes MAME to hang with 100% cpu load, after entering date and time
     * Creating an new M20 floppy through the MAME menu causes MAME to crash
+    * Mame track0 padding '1s vs. 0s' and 'sector vs. track padding': bug or feature?
+Which is better?
+Track padding with 0s might be desirable to make it easier when writing images back to floppy.
     * Is printer support possible?
     * What is missing for the "Command+S" boottime easteregg?

-* Known issues at the time of writing (possibly data related):
+* Issues at the time of writing (possibly data related):

     * pcos20f.img: "Not enough memory to boot PCOS"
-    * pcos11d.img: "Error 53 in files [font.all, kb.all]".
-The files can be replaced from e.g. pcos13.img.
+    * pcos11d.img/ pcos13.img: "Error 53 in files [font.all, kb.all]".
+The files can be replaced from e.g. pcos-1.3.img.
+    * adm51.imd: It seems that this DOS image has been imaged by accidentally skipping track0.
+Replace it from adm5.
     * startrek_de.img: Based on Italian pcos102, German characters not displayed correctly.
 Moving the game to a German pcos20 disk solves this, but results in graphics errors and misalignment between text and graphics (settings issue?).

 - [ ] Create MAME romset with info on how to fix some images and how to start software
 - [ ] Find out how to switch keyboard language in PCOS1 (multiplan_de contains an init.bas for this, but the file is not readable, basdetok?)
-- [ ] Images: add pcos20h.img, oliword_de.img.bz2 is actually English not German, Oliword only runs with older mame (e.g. 0.212)
+- [ ] Images on z80ne: add pcos20h.img, oliword_de.img.bz2 is actually English not German, Oliword only runs with older mame (e.g. 0.212)
 - [ ] Update all BAS codes after basdetok is ready
 - [ ] Create "official" m20 images (en/it) for two days to race, possible?
 - [ ] Remove tech/mfi_images/pcos20_german.zip and games_german.zip MFIs from previous article version